fedora-copr/copr/frontend/docs/api_2/source/Resources/build.rst

     Field               Type                 Description
     ==================  ==================== ===============
-    project_id          int                  identifier of the parent project chroots             list of strings      what chroots should be used for build enable_net          bool                 allows to disable network access during the build, default: True
+    project_id          int                  identifier of the parent project chroots             list of strings      which chroots should be used for build enable_net          bool                 allows to disable network access during the build, default: True
     ==================  ==================== ===============